sergeikononov/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Questions_and_answers.md

 |:----------|:----------|
 |    ramen | 8 |

-5.Which item was the most popular for each customer?
+5. Which item was the most popular for each customer?

 ```
 WITH t1 AS